Experts warn Midwest flood risk may persist for months

 Another risk is posed by river wildlife.
 Brinton said two people in Buchanan County were bitten by snakes after returning home following flooding in 2011.

-The Missouri River had yet to crest further downstream in Missouri, but flooding impact in those areas was expected to be far less severe.
+The Missouri River had yet to crest further downstream in Missouri, and while flooding impact in those areas was expected to be far less severe, there was some concern about drinking water in Kansas City, Missouri.

+The utility KC Water said the flood resulted in the failure to meet standards for the treatment of the parasite cryptosporidium.
+KC Water says the concern isn’t enough to issue a boil order, but people with extreme health conditions were advised as a precaution.

 Concern was rising on the Mississippi River, too.
 Major flooding was reported at several spots north of the Iowa-Missouri line.
 St. Louis and other Missouri cities were seeing mostly moderate flooding.